 If you plan on cycling at any point during your trip, even if just for a day, it’s important to find a travel insurance policy that offers protection for high-risk adventure sports.
 These policies can be found by using the Sports & Activities filter on Squaremouth when comparing quotes.

-Absolutely.
-Anytime your trip involves a high-risk sport or activity, it helps to have appropriate coverage.
-Cycling trips can often involve remote destinations, unpredictable weather, steep alpine climbs, technical descents, and long days in the saddle, all of which can increase the chances of injury, evacuations, and other costly disruptions.
+You may be traveling to a remote destination with unpredictable weather, steep alpine climbs, technical descents, and long days in the saddle, all of which can increase the chances of injury, evacuations, and other costly disruptions.

 Some travel insurance plans exclude coverage for high-risk adventure sports like cycling and mountain biking.
 To have your cycling trip covered by travel insurance, you will need to purchase a policy that includes the Sports & Activities benefit, which extends travel protection to a wide range of adventure activities that would otherwise be excluded from coverage.